 Acrobatic/Gymnastic Dance: Routine using controlled moves such as walkovers, limbers, handstands, chest rolls, etc. May contain gymnastic passes, flexibility moves, and/or contortionist moves.
 (A tumbling pass is considered one trick.)
 Must contain dance moves, steps and choreography.

 Ballet: Routine must consist of ballet technique, classical steps and movements.

 Baton: Routine using baton(s) and baton technique.
 Will be judged on both baton technique and dance moves, steps and choreography.

 Character: Routine must portray a character throughout.
-Can be from a play, movie, television, Broadway, or a stereotype such as a policeman, cowboy, doctor, animal, etc.
+Can be from a theatrical production, movie, television, musical group, or an archetype such as a clown, animal, princess, band, etc.